jahudka/dicc/docs/02-intro-to-dicc.md

    the compilation - and the names of service and alias types are used in the compiled container code (suffixed with a number to ensure two distinct types with the same name don't conflict).
-Using type aliases would therefore result in a lot of `Anonymous.<number>` strings in your compiled container, making it much less readable.
+Using type aliases would therefore result in a lot of `#Anonymous.<number>` strings in your compiled container, making it much less readable.
  - A **factory** is a callable or constructable which returns a service.
  - A **service ID** is a unique identifier of a service.
 Service IDs are derived from the path to the service definition in the definition tree exported from a definition file.
+Services which don't have an explicit service definition don't have service IDs.
  - An **alias**, as mentioned, is an extra type that you want the DICC compiler to consider when resolving injection.
 Each service can have zero or more aliases and the service type must structurally conform to each of them.
-   Aliases are specified in the service definition, rather than directly in the service code (e.g. in the service class declaration), meaning that you can add extra aliases to e.g. 3rd-party services without touching their code or needing to extend them to add an `implements` clause.
+   Aliases can be specified in the service definition, rather than directly in the service code (e.g. in the service class declaration), meaning that you can add extra aliases to e.g. 3rd-party services without touching their code or needing to extend them to add an `implements` clause.
- - A **service definition** is the mechanism by which you tell DICC about a service which exists in your application.
-Service definitions must be exported (or re-exported) from a _definition file_, which serves as the main input to the DICC compiler.
+ - A **service definition** is a mechanism by which you tell DICC about a service which exists in your application.
+Service definitions must be exported (or re-exported) from a _resource file_, which serves as the main input to the DICC compiler.
 Each definition corresponds to exactly one service (meaning it isn't possible to e.g. define a bunch of services in a batch by iterating over an array).
 The definition itself is any value